IBM/mr-cassop/docs/docs/development.md

 `go test ./test/integration -ginkgo.focus="regex matcher"`

+For debugging you might want to see operator logs as the tests run.
+Pass the `-enableOperatorLogs=true` option to your  `go test ...` command to enable it:

+`go test ./tests/integration -v -enableOperatorLogs=true`

+or

+`ginkgo -v -r ./tests/integration -- -enableOperatorLogs=true`

+if you use Ginkgo CLI.

 ## Docs

 To download and run docs locally, clone the repo and then go to the docs directory: